OpenTreeOfLife/otcetera/doc/otc-explain-phylo-diffs.md

 The schema of the JSON object comparing trees is an object holding slices of the tree:

+  * `"incompat_scores_by_leaf"` holds an array of objects (one per leaf) summarizing the index for the leaf in the tree slices, the label, and the taxon-specific incompatibility scores mentioned above.
   * `"root_id"` -> a string key in tree_comp_slices_by_root valid label is a SimpleNewick tree.
   * `"tot_num_prunings_all_slices"` -> an integer.
 The number of node prunings to needed to make each retained backbone in a slice identical.
   * `"tree_comp_slices_by_root"` -> an object with keys that are valid label for a SimpleNewick tree.
 The label indicated by root_id must be present as  a key.
 The values are objects.
 Each object is one of 2 types: "same tree" or "differing trees" types.